 - Claim your business listing.
 Make sure that you are the one who owns your business listing so that you can control it.
-You can add pics, verify the address, the web address, business hours, and even offer promotions of listings.
+You can add pics, verify the address, the web address, and business hours, and even offer promotions of listings.

 - A social media presence.
-Twitter, Facebook, Pinterest, Instagram, TikTok there are hundreds if not thousands that you can get on and start your social journey.
+Twitter, Facebook, Pinterest, Instagram, and TikTok, there are hundreds if not thousands that you can get on and start your social journey.
 It is an easy way to connect and also an easy way to get lost in the thick of thin things.
-I am not saying to go on and like everyone’s post about their lunch, or the cat videos (there are some good ones out there, trust me), but I do want you to have a heartbeat.
+I am not saying to go on and like everyone’s post about their lunch or the cat videos (there are some good ones out there, trust me), but I want you to have a heartbeat.
 What is the social media heartbeat?
 I am glad that you asked.
 It is something that says, “Here I am.”
-I may not be shoving my new hearse down your throat, but I do want you to see how we cared for this family, and I want to take the opportunity to wish you a happy valentines day, and I want to remind you to give your loved one their flowers while they are still breathing.
+I may not be shoving my new hearse down your throat, but I do want you to see how we cared for this family, and I want to take the opportunity to wish you a happy valentines day and I want to remind you to give your loved one their flowers while they are still breathing.
 Have some thought-provoking and engaging posts that users will like and possibly even share.
 Just be careful; social media was designed by some great minds to be highly addictive, and they did a great time creating it.

 - A brand identity.
 Brand Identity is essential.
 A logo.
 It is your face.
 It is what people see when.
 If you don’t have one, consider investing in a design firm to create one.
 Usually, they will assist with the logo, some colors, business cards, envelopes, letterheads, and all the like.
 Even if your neighbor’s kids are just out of school and want to do something for you, give them that shot but still consider that firm to help finish it off to create the style guide and make sure that the graphics are ready to use in a variety of formats.